-This information will be considered in assessing the justifiability4 of any significant adverse residual environmental effects as defined in section 5 of CEAA 2012, if such effects are identified.
+The EIS will also describe the predicted environmental, economic and social benefits of the project.
+This information will be considered in assessing the justifiability of any significant adverse residual environmental effects as defined in section 5 of CEAA 2012, if such effects are identified.

-4 See subsection 52(2) of CEAA 2012.
+&lt;sup>5 See subsection 52(2) of CEAA 2012.